Aliviaaz/Aliviaaz/README.md

 💡 Background & interests:
 - I first learned about coding in elementary school from Javascript, HTML, and CSS tutorials on Khan Academy.
 - I became more interested in CS in high school because of AP classes and my school's Robotics club.
 As part of this club, I learned about machine learning and worked on a yearlong project training a neural network to read handwritten Chinese characters.
 This project inspired me to major in Computer Science in college, with a focus on Artificial Intelligence.
-- My interests in Computer Science have changed a lot over time, but currently I'm looking to learn more about geospatial information systems (GIS).
+- My interests in Computer Science have changed a lot over time, ranging from artificial intelligence, data science & machine learning, full-stack web development, databases, geospatial information systems, and now user experience design.

 ⭐ Career highlights:
 - As a research assistant, I built an automated image-analysis workflow using Python, GPT-4o, OpenAI’s Batch API, and Jupyter Notebooks to process 21,000+ Google Street View images of downtown Seattle, enabling fast, scalable evaluation of urban walkability.